MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

 ms.custom: devx-track-js
 ---

-# Deploy Node.js Express.js to Azure App Service using Visual Studio Code
+# Deploy Express.js to Azure App Service using Visual Studio Code

-Deploy a Node.js Express.js application to Azure App Service (on Linux or Windows) using the Visual Studio Code [App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).

-Deploy your Node.js app to Azure using Git and the Azure App Service extension.
+Deploy your Express.js app to Azure with the Visual Studio Code extension for Azure App Service extension.
 To accomplish this goal:

 * Create Express.js app
 * Initialize a local Git repository